• Top List

 111263Southampton, Liverpool

 Coming in second is Sadio Mane.
 The Senegal international starred in the Premier League from 2014 until June 2022.
-After spells at Southampton and Liverpool, he has just joined Bayern Munich for a new challenge in Germany.
+After spells at Southampton and Liverpool, he joined Bayern Munich in the summer of 2022 for a new challenge in Germany.
+He now plays for the Saudi Arabian team Al Nassr.

-The 30-year-old raised his game to new heights at Anfield, earning recognition from the very best.
+Mane raised his game to new heights at Anfield, earning recognition from the very best.
 In fact, Lionel Messi voted for him in the 2019 FIFA World Player of the Year award.
+He even shared the Golden Boot with Reds teammate Salah and Arsenal’s Pierre-Emerick Aubameyang in 2019.
+His first Premier League title came the following year.

 3) Didier Drogba (Ivory Coast) – 104 goals